thepower/power-docs/docs/Maintain/build-and-start-a-node/08-seed-nodes.md

 1. Check the prerequisites [here](./01-prerequisites.md).
 2. Download the node.
 Here you have the following options:

+   1. Download the node using [`docker-compose`](../../Community/phase-2/02-download-build-run-compose.md).
-   1. Download the node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode).
+   2. Download the node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode).
-   2. Download the [source](../../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).
+   3. Download the [source](../../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).

 3. Install Erlang (this step is applicable for Docker installation **ONLY**):